 Penetrating keratoplasty is a full-cornea transplant.
 In this procedure, doctors remove a full-thickness portion of your central cornea and replace it with donor tissue.

 A deep anterior lamellar keratoplasty (DALK) preserves the inside lining of the cornea (endothelium).
-It helps avoid rejection of this critical inside lining that can occur with a full-thickness transplant.
+It helps avoid the rejection of this critical inside lining that can occur with a full-thickness transplant.

 Cornea transplant for keratoconus generally is very successful, but possible complications include graft rejection, poor vision, astigmatism, inability to wear contact lenses and infection.